awsdocs/amazon-emr-release-guide/doc_source/flink-jobs.md

 ## Submit Work to an Existing, Long\-Running Flink YARN Job<a name="flink-submit-work"></a>

 You can submit work using a command\-line option but you can also use Flink’s native interface proxied through the YARN ResourceManager\.
 To submit through an EMR step using the Flink CLI, specify the long\-running Flink cluster’s YARN application ID\.
-To do this, run `yarn application –list` on the EMR command line or through the [YarnClient](https://hadoop.apache.org/docs/current/api/org/apache/hadoop/yarn/client/api/YarnClient.html) API operation:
+To do this, run `yarn application -list` on the EMR command line or through the [YarnClient](https://hadoop.apache.org/docs/current/api/org/apache/hadoop/yarn/client/api/YarnClient.html) API operation:

 ```
 $ yarn application -list